Investisseurs & Partenaires

 Venture Round in 2020

-Rensource Inc, established in 2015 and headquartered in Lagos, Nigeria, is a pioneering energy company that operates as a financial services business.
-It offers subscription-based solar power services to consumers and small businesses, generating electricity through small solar-hybrid systems installed on-site.
+Rensource Inc, established in 2015 and headquartered in Lagos, Nigeria, is a unique energy company operating as a financial services business.
+It offers subscription-based solar power services to consumers and small businesses, generating electricity through small solar-hybrid systems installed on customers' premises.
 Rensource provides tailored plans such as Go, Eco, Duplo, and Pro, catering to diverse energy needs.
-Central to its operations is an internal financing mechanism that funds these solar-hybrid systems and manages monthly collections from end-users.
+Central to its operations is an internal 'bank' that finances these systems and manages credit operations, underwriting and servicing monthly collections from final customers.
 Rensource's mission is to transition Nigeria towards predominantly distributed, renewables-based power generation.

 PEG